 Water sources and fertile soil in the Tabuk region

-Just how diverse the desert landscape of the Tabuk region is can be seen in the southern Wadi Al Disah, which merges into the larger Mohammad bin Salman Nature Reserve.
-With a little imagination, you can imagine yourself here with one foot in the American Grand Canyon and the other in the also American Monument Valley.
+The diversity of the desert landscape of the Tabuk region can be seen in southern Wadi Disah , which merges into the larger Mohammad bin Salman Nature Reserve .
+With a little imagination, you can imagine yourself with one foot in the American Grand Canyon and the other in the American Monument Valley.
 But there is one obvious difference: between the rocks in the Tabuk region grows a green carpet of meter-high date palms and reed beds.

-Below the surface of the earth, Wadi Al Disah is bursting with water sources.
-The fertile and water-bearing properties of the area are also the Nabataeans did not fail to notice either.
-For centuries, they used Wadi Al Disah as a stopping place during their trade missions to the south.
-As a thank you, they left writings in the rock walls.
-If you look carefully, or let a guide show you the way, you can get a closer look at the letters in Kufi, an early Arabic alphabet developed by the Nabataeans in Iraq.
+Under the surface of Wadi Disah, water springs are abundant.
+The fertile and water-retaining properties of the area did not go unnoticed by the Nabataeans either.
+For centuries, they used Wadi Disah as a stopping place during their trading missions to the south.
+As a thank-you, they left writings in the rock walls.
+If you look carefully, or let a guide show you the way, you can see the letters in Kufic, an early Arabic alphabet developed by the Nabataeans in Iraq, with your own eyes.

-Wadi Al Disah is an adventurer's paradise.
-There are hardly any amenities and the nearest hotel is over two hours away.
-For an alone-on-the-world feel, come nice and early and avoid weekends, when local "tourists" enjoy an extended picnic in the area and cruise through nature in their all-terrain vehicles or on their quad bikes.
-The sunrise is also well worth seeing.
-The Tabuk region is considered one of the most beautiful natural highlights in Saudi Arabia.
+Wadi Disah is an adventurer's paradise.
+There are few facilities and the nearest hotel is over two hours away.
+For a feeling of being alone in the world, visit Wadi Disah in the early morning or late afternoon and avoid the weekends when local 'tourists' visit Wadi Disah.
+The Tabuk region is considered one of the most beautiful natural highlights in Saudi Arabia .